 The purpose of the Havelock Police Department is to protect and serve.
 The department protects the right of all persons within our jurisdiction to be free from criminal attack, to be secure in their possessions, and to live in peace.
 The department serves the people of Havelock by performing the law enforcement function in a transparent and professional manner.

-The Chief of Police, Marvin Williams, heads the Havelock Police Department.
-The police Captain, Chris Morning, serves as the second in command.
+Chief of Police, Chris Morning, heads the Havelock Police Department.

 Lieutenant, Joshua Casassa, manages the Patrol Operations Division.
 This division consists of four base patrol teams supported by several "Flex" Officers.
 These teams work twelve-hour shifts to patrol the city's districts.
 Patrol Operations also oversees the School Resource Officers and Havelock Animal Control.

 Email Lieutenant Joshua Casassa or call at 252-463-7104